Zilliqa/zilliqa-developer/core/websocket-server.md

 ## Feature workflow

-Client can subscribe their interested topics or unsubscribe certain topic by sending query, if the query failed they will normally be notified immediately with related error message.
+Client can subscribe their interested topics or unsubscribe certain topic by sending query, if the query failed they will normally be informed immediately with related error message.
 For every Tx block(epoch), the subscribed content will be sent from server to each client in one message where an array contains all their subscribed topic if updated, which we name **notification**.

 ## Supported query